What is RG146?

 What is a payment plan?
 How does it work?

 A payment plan provides you with the freedom to start your studies today, but spread the payments out over a total period of seven months.
-Payment plans are available when you enrol in a course or services to the value of at least $750.
+Payment plans are available when you enrol in an online course to the value of at least $800.
 You pay an initial 25% of the course fee and then the remaining six payments, plus a $25 admin fee every month, will be deducted from your account on the 15th of every month starting 1 month after you enrol.

 If your total study comes to $1005, you would be required to pay $251.28 up front when you enrol and $150.62 on the 15th of the next month for the next six months as your monthly instalment.
 The total payable under the payment plan for this example is $1155.